raymondji/commitstack/README.md

 Merge commits still pose a problem.
 It's easy to reason about a linear series of commits as a stack, but merge commits have multiple parents.
 So, commitstack takes the simple option of being incompatible with merge commits.
 If it encounters a merge commit, it will print an error message and otherwise ignore the commit.

 commitstack doesn't persist any additional state to keep track of your stacks - it relies purely on parsing the structure of your commits to infer which commits form a stack (and in turn which branches form a stack).
-When it encounters a structure it can't parse, it tries to print a helpful error and otherwise ignore the incompatible commit(s).
+If commitstack encounters a structure it can't parse (e.g. merge commits), it tries to print a helpful error and otherwise ignores the incompatible commit(s).

 ## Attribution